 Providing Care Without Employer Support

 According to an article published in U.S. News and World Report, unofficial caregiving responsibilities are taking a significant toll on caregivers’ work life.
-The article examines a study from researchers to determine whether informal caregivers of elderly relatives had unmet needs in the workplace.
+The article examines a study from researchers to determine whether informal caregivers of elderly parents or relatives had unmet needs in the workplace.

-Matthew Andersson, one of the lead authors of the study, which was published in the Journal of Aging and Health, found that family caregivers in America are facing a particularly challenging problem when it comes to managing both their caregiving and work responsibilities.
+Matthew Andersson, one of the lead authors of the study, which was published in the Journal of Aging and Health, found that family caregivers in America are facing a particularly challenging problem when it comes to managing both their caregiving duties and work responsibilities.